Generalized quiver varieties and triangulated categories: Introduction

 \subsection{Nakajima quiver varieties}

-Recall that to the choice of dimension vectors $w$ and $v$ for the set of vertices of $Q$, Nakajima associates the smooth quiver variety $\cm(v,w)$ and the affine quiver variety $\cm_0(w)$.
-There are two main features of quiver varieties which play an important role in their application to Kac Moody algebras and cluster algebras: \begin{enumerate} \item There is a projective map $\pi: \cm(v,w) \to \cm_0(w)$. \item If $Q$ is of Dynkin type, i.e. a quiver whose underlying graph is an ADE Dynkin diagram, then $\pi$ induces a stratification into non-empty smooth and locally closed strata. \end{enumerate}
+Recall that to the choice of dimension vectors $w$ and $v$ for the set of vertices of $Q$, Nakajima associates the smooth quiver variety $\cm(v,w)$ and the affine quiver variety $\cm_0(v,w)$.
+There are two main features of quiver varieties which play an important role in their application to Kac-Moody algebras and cluster algebras: If $Q$ is of Dynkin type, i.e. a quiver whose underlying graph is an ADE Dynkin diagram, \begin{enumerate} \item there is a projective map $\pi: \cm(v,w) \to \cm_0(v, w)$. \item the map $\pi$ induces a stratification into non-empty smooth and locally closed strata. \end{enumerate}

-In this paper we show that our generalized quiver varieties satisfy analogous properties.
+In this paper we show that our generalized quiver varieties of Dynkin type satisfy analogous properties.
 Furthermore, we show that their geometry is governed by an associated self-injective algebra.
-This greatly generalizes work of \cite{KellerScherotzke13a} and extends results of Savage and Tingley \cite{SavageTingley11}.
+This greatly generalizes work of \cite{KellerScherotzke13a}.
 In the case of classical Nakajima quiver varieties, the self-injective algebra describing the geometry of quiver varieties is the preprojective algebra $\cp_Q$, associated to the quiver $Q$.
 Preprojective algebras were introduced in \cite{GelfandPonomarev79} and play an important role in Lusztig's study of canonical bases \cite{Lusztig91}, \cite{Lusztig92}.